dAppBridge/dAppBridge-Client/README.md

 ## Security By Design

 **dAppBridge** works by ensuring that any data returned to your smart contract is always confirmed and verified to only return through our secure channel.
 By using the secure **only_dAppBridge** modifier on your callback functions, you can be sure that any data (Or timeout callbacks) are only made by the dAppBridge service and not being made by any malicious actors.
 This ensure that the data returned has not been tampered with.

+All requests made to public URLs or APIs are now passed through the new NotaryProxy service -> This fully audit-able service allows anyone to confirm returned data has not been altered in transit - by the dAppBridge service or any other malicious actor.
+You can be sure the data you receive into your dApp is correct and as originally returns from the API endpoint!

+See https://github.com/dAppBridge/NotaryProxy for full detail on how the Notary Proxy validates your data.

 This secure by design approach ensures that no malicious actor can send through false data to any of your callback functions.
 Only true and verified data can be received.